mpbarlow/laravel-vue-component-helper/README.md

 ### How does it work?

-This package provides helper functions to specify and configure Vue components right in your Laravel controllers.
+This package provides helper functions to configure Vue components right in your Laravel controllers.
 You can then output them directly into your Blade templates with zero configuration.

-If you have a common layout that you typically render one component into per page, you can simply return that component from the controller and the template will be rendered with your component in it.
-No more ugly `json_encode`ing arrays in your templates.
+If you have a common layout that you typically render one component into per page, you can even just return that component from the controller and the template will be rendered with your component in it.

+Alternatively, if you just want an easier way to configure and render your Vue components, this package still has you covered.
+No more `json_encode`ing arrays in your templates.

 ### Installation